serge-sans-paille/beniget/README.rst

 - ``beniget.DefUseChains`` that maps each node to the list of definition points in that node;
 - ``beniget.UseDefChains`` that maps each node to the list of possible definition of that node.

+Alternatives working with standard library AST:

+- ``beniget.standard.Ancestors`` that maps each node to the list of enclosing nodes;
+- ``beniget.standard.DefUseChains`` that maps each node to the list of definition points in that node;
+- ``beniget.standard.UseDefChains`` that maps each node to the list of possible definition of that node.

 See sample usages and/or run ``pydoc beniget`` for more information :-).